-Development of two key bodies for plan development - The Stakeholder reference panel comprising statutory bodies, and the Citizen Assembly comprised of self electing citizens.
-Both bodies take na active role in developing the plan.
+Development of two key bodies for plan development - The Stakeholder Reference Panel comprised of statutory bodies, and the Citizen Assembly, comprised of self electing citizens.
+Both bodies take an active role in developing the plan.

-Spring 2020
+Spring 2021

 Policy Deep Dives